-An overview of the work of the graphic artist-painter Alfredo de Santis (1941-1998), by Marta Sironi
+The art historian Marta Sironi gives an overview of the work of the graphic artist Alfredo de Santis (1941-1998).

 A leading representative of the Roman school of graphic art, Alfredo de Santis (1941-1998) established an entirely personal graphic language, marked by a continuous blending of cinema, painting and drawing, creating graphics with a strong pictorial character.
 Despite the importance of his contribution, his sudden and premature death and the structural lack of attention to the history of graphic design have contributed to obscuring the traces of an atypical figure, for whom artistic research and communicative practice constituted a single, indissoluble path.
 In his own words, everything he produced belonged to «a matrix of ideas, symbols, emotions, even in the case of strictly professional work».